kubestellar/kubestellar/docs/content/en/docs/Getting started/quickstart.md

           optional: false
 EOF
 ```
-Now, let's check that the deployment was created in the florin edge cluster:
+Now, let's check that the deployment was created in the `florin` edge cluster - it may take a few 10s of seconds to appear:

 ```sh
 kubectl --context kind-florin get deployments -A